top of page

 4. More Claims Are Happening

 Across many areas, insurance companies are seeing more claims overall, from auto accidents to storm damage.
-Even if you personally haven’t filed a claim, increases in regional claims affect the risk pool, which can influence premiums.
+Even if you personally haven’t filed a claim, increases in regional claims affect the risk pool, or the large area which the risk is spread across.
+This can influence premiums.

 Sometimes, rate changes happen because your policy itself changed, such as: